 Types of suicidal thought treatment offered at Detroit Behavioral Institute in Michigan

 All of the programming options we offer at Detroit Behavioral Institute – Capstone Academy use evidence-based practices, which are delivered by a highly experienced team of clinicians.
 Because we offer each patient an individualized treatment plan, our caring team of professionals is able to provide specialized care that meets the unique needs brought forth by each patient.
 Through the use of cognitive behavioral therapy, dialectical behavioral therapy, trauma-focused cognitive behavioral therapy, motivational interviewing, and behavior modification, patients will receive a full continuum of care that helps ensure successful recovery.

-Our residential program is broken up into seven separate units, with separate tracks offered for patients who are struggling with substance abuse problems, cognitive impairments, and significant trauma histories.
+Our residential program is broken up into seven separate units, with separate tracks offered for patients who are struggling with cognitive impairments and significant trauma histories.
 Based upon the information gathered from a patient’s referral source, in addition to the information gathered through the pre-admission evaluation process, each patient will be assigned to the unit that is most appropriate for his or her identified needs.
 The following treatment components are incorporated into programming for all patients across all units:

 Medication management: All of our patients meet with a psychiatrist at a minimum of once each week in order to monitor the therapeutic effectiveness of any medications that may be prescribed, as well as to make any changes that may be necessary.
 Our doctors and psychiatrists are on-call 24/7, and our nurses and nurse practitioners are available on all units 24/7.

 Individual therapy: Patients across all units meet with a therapist on a one-on-one basis for individual therapy sessions at a minimum of once per week.
 However, on some units, patients receive a minimum of two individual sessions per week.
 If needed, additional sessions can be added for patient’s benefit at any time.